 And that brings us back to the iPhone SE 2020's big appeal — the way it balances value with a compact size.
-On top of that, the iPhone SE 2020 delivers a processor boost right now and takes better photos than the aging iPhone 7.
-If you appreciate smaller phones and don't want to pay top dollar, the iPhone SE is a worthwhile improvement over the iPhone 7.
+If you appreciate smaller phones and don't want to pay top dollar, the iPhone SE is a worthwhile improvement over the iPhone 7 — though the iPhone SE 3's promise makes it worth waiting for that phone's expected launch.